 | eCQM: What You Need to Know |

-Electronic Quality Measures: Pressure InjuriesWhat is it?The Centers for Medicare and Medicaid (CMS) report that the incidence of pressure injuries in hospitalized patients has been estimated at 5.4 per 10,000 patient days and the rates of hospital-acquired pressure injuries has been estimated at 8.4%.
+Electronic Quality Measures: Pressure InjuriesWhat is it?The Centers for Medicare and Medicaid (CMS) report that the incidence of pressure injuries in hospitalized patients has been estimated at 5.4 per 10,000 patient days, the estimated prevalence rate is 12.8%, and the rates of hospital-acquired pressure injuries has been estimated at 8.4%.
 The Inpatient Prospective Payment System (IPPS) is how Medicare pays eligible facilities for inpatient stays.
 Instead of billing for every service, these facilities receive a fixed payment based on the patient’s diagnosis and treatment.
 This system rewards these facilities for being efficient while ensuring quality care.
 Complying with these regulations is critical for a facility as it leads to financial incentives and helps a facility avoid penalties while improving the quality of care provided to patients.
 There are currently 15 quality measures that will be phased in over the next several years.
 See the list below: Download eCQM Infographic (PDF)

 What is the Quality Measure Hospital Harm: Pressure Injury HH-PI?The focus of education by NPIAP is the quality measure Hospital Harm: Pressure Injury HH-PI.
 This quality measure has been mandated by CMS to be reported in 2028.
 The CMS calendar year begins its calendar year in the last quarter of the previous year (October to December of 2027).
 CMS will quarterly abstract pressure injury data directly from the hospital electronic medical record system.
 The system will abstract data from patient records, who are 18 years old and older, that have developed a pressure injury during their health care encounter (hospitalization) during that quarter.
 The severity of a pressure injury is not the focus but rather the actual occurrence of a new pressure injury.
-NPIAP recognizes that there are new areas of concern for which we can provide support and education:
+NPIAP recognizes that there are new areas of concern for which we can provide support and education: Staging Recognition:

-What is not counted (aka Exclusions)?
+What is counted as an Inclusion?

-How is Performance Rate Calculated?The Performance Rate for a facility is determined by dividing the numerator by the denominator multiplied by 100 to give a percentage value using the calculation below: Numerator: Patients 18 years and older that develop a new pressure injury during hospitalization that were not present on admission or found within the 24 hour or 72 hour defined time frames.
-Denominator: Initial population(Inpatient hospitalizations for patients 18 years and older during the measurement period) minus PIs present on admission, and/or minus Stg 2 – Stg 4 and Unstageable Pressure Injuries that present within 24 hours or less, and/or minus Deep Tissue Pressure Injuries that present within 72 hours or less of the start of the encounter, and minus those patients with a diagnosis of COVID.
-This number is the Performance Rate value, a lower number is better.
-Example: 400 ÷ 14,000 – (250 + 150 + 50) = 400 ÷ 13550 = 2.95%
+How is Performance Rate Calculated?The Performance Rate for a facility is determined by dividing the numerator by the denominator multiplied by 100 to give a percentage value using the calculation below: Numerator: Patients 18 years and older that develop a new pressure injury during the encounter/episode of care that was not present on admission or found within the 24 hour or 72 hour defined time frames.
+This number is divided by the Denominator.
+Denominator: Initial population (Patients 18 years and older that were admitted and discharged during the measurement period) minus the combined amount of PIs present on admission, Stg 2 – Stg 4 and Unstageable Pressure Injuries that presented within 24 hours or less, and Deep Tissue Pressure Injuries that presented within 72 hours or less of the start of the encounter/episode of care.
+This number multiplied by 100 yields the Performance Rate value, a lower number is better.
+Example: Numerator Inclusions A) DPTI not POA or not found on exam within 72 hours of encounter start PLUS B) Stage 2, 3, 4, or Unstageable PIs not POA or not found on exam within 24 hours of encounter start Denominator Exclusions C) Number of inpatient hospitalizations (age 18 and older) during collection quarter Minus D) DPTI documented as POA or found on exam within 72 hours

-10 hours agoNovember 25th Webinar Registration Now Open
+11/7/2025November 25th Webinar Registration Now Open

 11/5/2025Podcast Ep.
 16 Out Now